blackrock/TopNotch/docs/USER_GUIDE.md

     * delimiter - Set this option if and only if the input is a csv, tsv, or other character-delimited file instead of a Parquet file.
 This string is the delimiter used in the input file.
 Do not use this field if reading in a Parquet file.
 This string must contain a single character.
       * type - string
       * example value - ","

+#### externalParamsFile
+Each command and nested plan in a plan uses externalParamsFile to specify the path of a JSON file with more information.
+The path can have the following forms:
+1. If the parent plan containing the externalParamsFile key is a standalone JSON file on disk, then each externalParamsFile path must refer to a standalone JSON file on disk.
+Each path can either be relative to the parent plan's location, if the path doesnt start with a /, or absolute, if the path starts with a /.
+    1. Note: externalParamsFile paths in a nested plan will be relative to the path of the nested plan
+1. If the parent plan is packaged in a jar on the local file system, then each externalParamsFile must refer to a JSON file packaged in a jar on the local file system.
+Each externalParamsFile path must be the absolute classpath to a JSON file.
+1. If using a REST API to load plans and commands, then all plans and commands must be accessed via the REST API.
+Each externalParamsFile path must point to the appropriate REST url for retrieving the JSON plan or command by a GET request when the path is appended to the value passed in for the --planServerURL flag.

 #### Assertion:
   * Mandatory Arguments:
     * command - specifies that the command is of type assertion